Obligation of identification

-Obligation of identification describes the requirement to be in possession of a valid identity card and to produce this on demand when requested by authorities.
+Obligation of identification describes the requirement to be in possession of a valid identity card or other documentation, and to produce this on demand when requested by authorities.

 Many countries have an obligation of identification for their own citizens within their borders, such as many European countries.

 When a person is entering or exiting a country or state, an obligation of identification is often required, e.g., passport control.

 Overview

 Many countries in Europe and several states in the US do require identification: